JasonSwindle/mom/README.md

 ## To-Do

 * Clean up Dockerfile; more logic less layers.
-* Tighten up the RUNIT conf files.
+* Tighten up the RUNIT config files.
 * Fill out the README.md more.
-* Test heavly.
+* Test heavily.
-* Replace Mom image with image I have he copyright to.
+* Replace Mom image with image I have the copyright to.
 * Check into index.docker.io ?